What does courage look like in my life? What does it look like for you?

 God presented Joshua with a huge challenge by giving him leadership of the Israelite nation after Moses was ‘gathered to his people’.
-The Israelites were finally ready to enter the Promised Land and they were facing the daunting task of conquering the land and taking control.
+The Israelites were finally ready to enter the Promised Land and they were facing the daunting task of conquering the land.

-There seemed to be a lot of valid reasons for Joshua to be fearful and worried – except God had already declared victory.
+There seemed to be a lot of valid reasons for Joshua to be fearful and worried – except God was in control.
 “Have I not commanded you?
 Be strong and courageous.
 Do not be afraid, do not be discouraged, for the LORD your God will be with you where ever you go.”
 Joshua 1:9.

-God was in total control – there was no reason to be afraid.
+Nothing is impossible for God – there was no reason to be afraid.

-Have you ever had a situation like this where you knew you didn’t need to be afraid because God had already declared victory?
+Have you ever had a situation that was big and challenging like this where you knew you didn’t need to be afraid because it was all in God’s hands?

 Where is God challenging you?
 If he’s asking you to do something, he will be right there beside you helping you accomplish it.

 Be strong and courageous.
-Experience God’s victory in your life today.
+Experience the power of God in your life today.